 Note: Serious consideration is NOT a shortlist status.

-The Search Report is used in both Senate and Non‐Senate searches to propose a candidate for hire.
-Once fully approved, it is saved in UC Recruit as a PDF, so it provides an opportunity for the department to document the selection process it followed in order to evaluate candidates and recommend a particular candidate or candidates for hire.
+The Search Report is used in both Senate and Non-Senate searches to propose a candidate for hire.
+Once fully approved, it is saved in UC Recruit as a PDF, so it provides an opportunity for the department to document the selection process it followed in order to evaluate candidates and determine a finalist or finalists.
 A fully approved Search Report must be in place before an appointment case can be processed and approved.
 Before submitting the Search report for approval, be sure all applicant statuses and dispositions are up to date, and all supporting documentation is uploaded in the appropriate areas.
 For more information, refer to this checklist for creating Search Reports.

 If a recruitment results in no proposed candidates or is canceled, then a Search Report may not be needed.
 Check with your control point or AP staff for guidance.

 Source: (AP and AAIT)